neerajvashistha/poserecognition/README.md

 ## Pose Recognition
-A samll work to demonstrate pose recoginition using openpose
+A small work to demonstrate pose recoginition using openpose

 ## Openpose Installation